kilfour/QuickFuzzr/reference.md

 ### .Unique&lt;T&gt;(...)
 Using the `.Unique(object key)` extension method.
 - Makes sure that every generated value is unique.
-- When asking for more unique values than the generator can supply, an exception is thrown.
+- When asking for more unique values than the fuzzr can supply, an exception is thrown.
-- Multiple unique generators can be defined in one 'composed' generator, without interfering with eachother by using a different key.
+- Multiple unique fuzzrs can be defined in one 'composed' fuzzr, without interfering with eachother by using a different key.
-- When using the same key for multiple unique generators all values across these generators are unique.
+- When using the same key for multiple unique fuzzrs all values across these fuzzrs are unique.
 - An overload exist taking a function as an argument allowing for a dynamic key.
 ### Ext Fuzzr Where
 ### Ext Fuzzr With Default